 If you’re anything like me, you don’t like spending time at the computer fiddling with Photoshop.
 I’d much rather be photographing or planning a shoot.
-So, I have absolutely no interest in using sky overlays.
+So, I have absolutely no interest in using sky overlays to replace an overexposed sky.
 Instead, as much as is possible, I plan my shots so that my skies look good.

 So how do you make skies look good without Photoshop?

-There are a few things you can do when you take the shot to ensure you spend less time at the computer editing.
+There are a few things you can do when you take the shot to ensure you spend less time at the computer editing an overexposed sky.
 They are:

 - Don’t include the sky in the photo